 Health Considerations For A Visit To Poland

-- Medical Insurance – Make sure your insurance includes comprehensive medical cover.
-Additionally, EU citizens should apply online for a free European Health Insurance Card (EHIC) which covers holders for reduced or free state-provided healthcare whilst in Poland, and should take care of any immediate bureaucracy.
+- EU citizens should apply online for a free European Health Insurance Card (EHIC) which covers holders for reduced or free state-provided healthcare whilst in Poland, and should take care of any immediate bureaucracy.
 You can also install the smartphone app which will guide you through the whole process.

-- If you’re a non-EU traveller, you should be sure to have contact details for your insurance provider (such as World Nomads) and understand what they require of you before leaving for Poland.
+- If you’re a non-EU traveller, and you have travel insurance, be sure you have contact details for your provider and understand what they require of you before leaving for Poland.
 Contact them as soon as possible for advice and keep any receipts to claim against.

 - For medical emergencies, call 999 from a land line or 112 from a mobile phone.